At Desi weddings, everyone seems to think there is a dire need to impress your community and throw a big party.

 Here are some of the types of people you might see at a typical South Asian wedding:

 Sometimes it’s day 5 of wedding events and you just can’t keep up anymore.
-Plus the fashion is changing every season, from long shirts, to short, to midway, to a high low style.
-You might become a social outcast and fit in with the ‘overdressed’ population, but you don’t care and it might even keep the rishta aunties away.
+Plus the fashion is changing every season, from long shirts, to short, to midway, to a high-low style.
+You might become a social outcast and fit in with the ‘overdressed’ population, but you don’t care.
+It might even keep the rishta aunties away.

 “Oh beta, you look so nice, now what do you study?”

-I study political science with a focus on escape tactics.
+I study political science with a focus in escape tactics.

 And wouldn’t it be even more amazing if Shah Rukh Khan was in the middle of it all?

 You show up at 6 p.m. and no one is there.
-What’s worse is dinner isn’t served till 10 p.m., but it’s okay because you finally get to get your hands on some chicken tikka masala.
+What’s worse is dinner isn’t served till 10 p.m., but it’s okay because you can finally get your hands on some chicken tikka masala.

-But hold up, it’s too spicy, so you decide to counteract the spice with some sauce that resembles yogurt, but, wait, it’s spicy too.
+But hold up, it’s too spicy, so you decide to counteract the spice with some sauce that resembles yogurt — but, wait, that’s spicy too.
 Now you’re hungry and your mouth is burning the rest of the night.

 Next time, eat before you come.

-6. The people too busy taking selfies and uploading videos to Snapchat that the bride/groom will never see unless they look at them in the next 24 hours.
+6. The people too busy taking selfies and uploading videos to Snapchat that the bride and groom will never see unless they look at them in the next 24 hours

 Meanwhile, they’re blocking that very expensive photographer or videographer recording the moments that will actually matter to the couple.

-But hey, at least people who aren’t invited they can follow along with your Snapchat Story.
+But hey, at least people who aren’t invited can follow along with your Snapchat story.
 400 seconds of snaps?
 Who does that?